JonathanFF29/battleship/README.md

 In this project we install:

-"bootstrap": "^5.1.3",  this is for use visual components "firebase": "^9.8.1",   to connect a non relational database "rxjs": "~7.5.0",       to use observables and subscription to them
+"bootstrap": "^5.1.3"  this is for use visual components , "firebase": "^9.8.1"   to connect a non relational database, "rxjs": "~7.5.0"       to use observables and subscription to them,
-@angular-eslint/schematics": "13.2.1", to linting the application
+@angular-eslint/schematics": "13.2.1" to linting the application